Best Website Builder 2023: 12 Website Builder Reviewed

 Templates & Design

-Templates should be versatile and appropriate for all sorts of websites, such as blogs, business pages, or online stores.
+Templates should be versatile and adaptable to a range of different types of websites, such as blogs, business pages, or online stores.

-To receive a good score from us in this area, a website builder needs to offer a wide selection of templates and layouts and make their elements as customizable as possible.
+To receive a good score from us in this area, a website builder needs to offer a wide selection of templates and layouts and facilitate as much personalization as possible.